subbareddyalamur/cloudterm/README.md

 - Python 3.11+ (for manual deployment)
 - Docker (for containerized deployment)
 - **MacFreeRDP** (for RDP connections on macOS)

+> **⚠️ Important for RDP Usage**: To use RDP functionality with Windows instances, you must run CloudTerm locally on the host machine (not in Docker).
+This is because:
+> - The host cannot access dynamic ports opened in the container by AWS SSM
+> - The container cannot launch host applications like MacFreeRDP

 ### 🔧 Initial Setup